 In New Haven, the rally stage was dominated by white establishment politicians.
 Yale junior Glenn deChabert fought his way to the microphone to make the connections between racism and war.
 The rally organizers did their best to stop him, even shutting off the sound system when deChabert began to talk.
 But people in the crowd chanted “let him speak!” and he did.
 The Black Student Alliance leader addressed the crisis in New Haven’s neighborhoods, including “brutal and murderous police policies.”
 DeChabert challenged Yale and the Mayor to solve the city’s economic problems.
 “Peace is the attainment of justice for Blacks,” he told the New Haven crowd.

-Women, however, were barely represented on the Moratorium stages around the state.
-There were a few exceptions.
+Women were barely represented on the Moratorium stages around the state, although there were a few exceptions.
 Ella Grasso, then Connecticut’s secretary of state, was part of the establishment roster in New Haven.
 Marge Swann of Voluntown’s Community for Non Violent Action (CNVA) led a civil disobedience workshop in Storrs.
 Women played critical roles in the hard organizing work that made the day a huge success.
 Shirley Epstein was statewide coordinator for the Moratorium.
 Mary Lou Mayo and Naomi Golden pulled Wethersfield’s peace activities together.
 West Hartford women made sure local businesses closed their doors on October 15th.

-Local activists who were part of the Moratorium forty years ago have clear memories of that day.
-Mims Butterworth, now 91, read the names of the Vietnam war dead with her husband Oliver in front of 2,500 West Hartford residents.
+Local activists who were part of the Moratorium in 1969 have clear memories of that day.
+Mims Butterworth, now 97, read the names of the Vietnam war dead with her husband Oliver in front of 2,500 West Hartford residents.
 She remembers being most proud of the Conard High School students who marched with her, despite being harassed by student athletes and their coach.
 Mims had been an anti-war McCarthy delegate at the 1968 Democratic Convention, and would go on to join the 1971 peace delegation to the Paris Peace talks.

 John Murphy was a junior at East Catholic High School in Manchester.
 Unlike other schools, there was “no getting permission slips” in order to join the Moratorium activities.
 John and about eight other students skipped school and traveled by bus to the Hartford rally.
 Today he is a leader of the Connecticut Opposes the War coalition.